dhall-mock/dhall-mock/README.md

  - Query param
  - Body (Json or Text), body filter is matching the totality of the body, no partial matching for the moment

-All filters are optional and if a none is provided it's that the configuration accept any request for this filter
+All criteria are optional if a none is provided the configuration accept any request for this specific criteria.

 ### Response